cyse7125-su24-team10/.github/profile/README.md

 RAG combines the vast knowledge of LLMs with the ability to retrieve and incorporate specific, up-to-date information.
 This makes it particularly valuable for businesses that need to process and analyze large amounts of domain-specific data while leveraging the general capabilities of LLMs.

 In our project, we've developed a CVE (Common Vulnerabilities and Exposures) RAG application.
-This application integrates LLaMA3.1 with Pinecone vectors, which act as a knowledge base containing up-to-date CVE data.
+This application integrates llama3.1 with Pinecone vectors, which act as a knowledge base containing up-to-date CVE data.
 Our system is designed to provide the latest information on vulnerabilities and exposures, crucial for cybersecurity and risk management in businesses.

 Key features of our application include:
-- Integration of LLaMA with **Pinecone** vector database for efficient information retrieval
+- Integration of LLM with **Pinecone** vector database for efficient information retrieval
 - Self-hosted solution on Kubernetes for enhanced control and customization
 - Operators running hourly to ensure data freshness
 - Ability to query and analyze the latest vulnerability information

 Our project, built and deployed on **Amazon EKS**, showcases how this RAG application can be implemented in a robust, scalable environment.
 We adhere to DevOps best practices, utilizing comprehensive **CI/CD** pipelines with **Jenkins** and Infrastructure as Code **(IaC)** using **Terraform**.
 This ensures that our solution is not only powerful but also maintainable and adaptable to changing business needs.

-We invite you to explore our work and see how self-hosted LLMs, particularly LLaMA3.1, can be practically applied to solve real-world business challenges, especially in the realm of cybersecurity and vulnerability management.
+We invite you to explore our work and see how self-hosted LLMs, particularly llama3.1, can be practically applied to solve real-world business challenges, especially in the realm of cybersecurity and vulnerability management.
 If you find our project valuable, please consider leaving a ⭐️!

 ## Architecture Diagram